 A key part of the assessment during your first visit to your doctor will be the physical examination.
 In addition to checking general health parameters, including blood pressure, pulse rate, heart and lung function, your doctor will evaluate your joints in great detail.

-Not only will the results of your physical exam help your doctor diagnose your condition, they will serve as a baseline (a starting point, so to speak) for determining the severity of your condition, as well as your response to treatment.
+Not only will the results of your physical exam help your doctor diagnose your condition, they will serve as a starting point for determining the severity of your condition and possible response to treatment.

 What will my doctor be looking for during the physical exam?

-While symmetrical swelling of the joints (the same joints on both sides of the body) is a typical finding in RA patients who have had the disease for a long time, early in the disease only a few joints may be affected and there may not be symmetrical involvement at this stage.
-Your doctor will feel your joints (the technical term is palpate) to determine if there is any swelling from inflammation or bony enlargement that may be a sign of osteoarthritis.
+Swelling of the same joints on both sides of the body is common in RA patients who have had the disease for a long time.
+However, in the early stages of RA, only a few joints may be affected and there may not be symmetrical swelling of the joints.
+Your doctor will feel your joints to see if there is any swelling from inflammation or bony enlargement that may be a sign of osteoarthritis.

-In RA, joint swelling is typically spongy or doughy as opposed to firm and knobby (as in osteoarthritis).
-If your joint symptoms have only been present for short period of time, for instance, less than 6 weeks, you may have another type of arthritis caused by a viral infection rather than RA.
-However, the longer your joint symptoms have persisted, the greater the likelihood is that you have RA.
+In RA, joint swelling is typically spongy or doughy.
+This is different from the joint swelling of osteoarthritis, which feels firm and knobby.
+If your joint symptoms have only been present for a short period of time, you may have another type of arthritis caused by a viral infection rather than RA.
+However, the longer your joint symptoms have persisted, the greater the likelihood of RA.
 Therefore, if you have very early disease, your doctor may need to assess you over the course of several visits to determine your diagnosis.1

 Early signs of RA can be typically found in the hands, with swelling that occurs symmetrically (both sides of the body), in the metacarpophalangeal (MCP) joints and proximal interphalangeal (PIP) joints.
 These joints will be painful and tender to the touch and the range of motion will be restricted.
 Later in the course of RA, unless effective treatment is used, structural deformities of the hands may occur.
 Your doctor will also test your grip.
 Reduced grip strength can be a sign of RA, even in the early stages.1